stacks-network/docs/_develop/vote-blockstack.md

 7. Confirm your vote.

-   Your confirmed vote is timestamped and remains on the registered ledge of the app until you remove it.x
+   Your confirmed vote is timestamped and remains on the registered ledger of the application.
+When you remove your vote, the removal is also recorded on the ledger.

 ## Help improve voting and the App Mining process

 The Democracy Earth Foundation and Blockstack teams are working daily to make `vote.blockstack.org` a powerful tool of the Blockstack ecosystem.
-For that to happen, your honest and constructive feedback is welcomed.
+For that to happen your honest and constructive feedback is welcomed.
 New features are being added every month through the active collaboration between all the different stakeholders.
 Here are the channels that we utilize: